Lottery Funds Scholarships

 c.
 Working toward completing hours required for ODCTE certification.

-2. Full-time health teacher working on a master’s degree in nursing.
+2. Full-time Practical Nursing Instructor working on a master’s degree in nursing as an accreditation requirement.

 3. Skills Center teacher working toward a teaching credential.